pietvanzoen/piet.me/notes/2021-05-05-my-email-workflow-in-fastmail/index.md

 I'd love to hear how other folks like to optimize their email workflow.
 Comment below or shoot me a message via [email](mailto:hi@piet.me) or [twitter](https://twitter.com/pietvanzoen).

-If you like the look of Fastmail and want to try it out, please use this [referal link](https://ref.fm/u26272200) to receive a 10% discount.
+If you like the look of Fastmail and want to try it out, please use this [referral link](https://ref.fm/u26272200) to receive a 10% discount.